 To maximize natural light or air circulation, a clerestory roof is superior solution.
 With a vertical wall splitting the two sloping roofs, a row of windows or one continuous window is easily incorporated.
 High above the rest of the steel building, the clerestory reaches the most sunlight while preserving privacy.

-A Lean-to Frame can be added onto an existing building structure to provide a parking area, outdoor storage or a covered porch.
+A Lean-to Frame can be added onto a building structure to provide a parking area, outdoor storage or a covered porch.
 Lean-to’s have a similar looking appearance to a single-slope frame but are usually smaller and used only as building additions.
 Lean-to’s are typically attached to an adjoining column.
 Lean-to’s are not stand alone buildings.

 The straight column frame is primarily used to create a unobstructed interior space.
 With strength and stability maximized in the straight columns of the steel frames, the design is ideal for garages, offices or other commercial purposes.